MycroftAI/ZZZ-RETIRED-mycroft-core-documentation/user/pages/03.skill.creation/docs.md

     self.register_intent(thank_you_intent, self.handle_thank_you_intent)
     ...
 ```
 This creates an intent named thank_you_intent that requires a ThankYouKeyword, which is one of the phrases in the ThankYouKeyword.voc files.
+You can also require defined regex entities, such as `Location` in the regex example.
 It then registers that the function handle_thank_you_intent is what should be called if the ThankYouKeyword is found.
 All of the other intents are registered in the same way.